rouges78/GameBook-Studio/README.md

 ```

 The built application will be available in the `dist` directory.

+## 📖 Usage
+(Details on how to use GameBook Studio will be added here.
+Screenshots and GIFs are welcome!)

 ## 🛠 Technology Stack
 - **Frontend**: React, TypeScript, Tailwind CSS